Great Fire of London: Monday

 Throughout Monday, the fire spread to the west and north.
 The spread to the south was mostly halted by the river, but it had torched the houses on London Bridge and was threatening to cross the bridge and endanger the borough of Southwark on the south bank of the river.
 London Bridge, the only physical connection between the City and the south side of the river Thames, had been noted as a deathtrap in the fire of 1633.
 However, Southwark was preserved by an open space between buildings on the bridge which acted as a firebreak.

 The fire's spread to the north reached "the financial heart of the City".
 The houses of the bankers in Lombard Street began to burn on Monday afternoon, prompting a rush to rescue their stacks of gold coins before they melted.
-Several observers emphasise the despair and helplessness which seemed to seize Londoners on this second day, and the lack of efforts to save the wealthy, fashionable districts which were now menaced by the flames, such as the Royal Exchange—combined bourse and shopping centre—and the opulent consumer goods shops in Cheapside.
+Several observers emphasise the despair and helplessness which seemed to seize Londoners on this second day, and the lack of efforts to save the wealthy, fashionable districts which were now menaced by the flames, such as the Royal Exchange—combined Exchange (organised market or bourse) and shopping centre—and the opulent consumer goods shops in Cheapside.
 The Royal Exchange caught fire in the late afternoon, and was a "smoking shell" within a few hours.
 John Evelyn, courtier and diarist, wrote:

 The conflagration was so universal, and the people so astonished, that from the beginning, I know not by what despondency or fate, they hardly stirred to quench it, so that there was nothing heard or seen but crying out and lamentation, running about like distracted creatures without at all attempting to save even their goods, such a strange consternation there was upon them.